 Estimated crop water use for the Nebraska Panhandle

 The estimated crop water use for Nebraska Panhandle crops for the previous week and the upcoming week is shown in this table.
-It is based on data gathered by and calculations made by Gary Stone, Nebraska Extension educator, and Xin Qiao, Extension irrigation and water management specialist, both based at the University of Nebraska Lincoln Panhandle Research and Extension Center in Scottsbluff.
+It is based on data gathered by and calculations made by Gary Stone, Nebraska Extension educator, and Xin Qiao, Extension irrigation and water management specialist, both based at the UNL Panhandle Research and Extension Center in Scottsbluff.

 Crop water use will vary across the Panhandle due to variation in temperature and precipitation events.